Java vs Kotlin: An Honest Comparison

 No raw types

-The usage of raw types in Java can lead to spoiling type integrity of a collection and therefore to the occurrence of exceptions.
-Joshua Bloch, a former Google software engineer, even recommends to not use raw types in code because of this issue.
+One more difference between Java and Kotlin is lack of raw types in the latter.
+The usage of raw types in Java can lead to spoiling type integrity of a collection and, therefore, to the occurrence of exceptions.
+Joshua Bloch, a former Google software engineer, even recommends not using raw types in code because of this issue.

 Unlike Java, Kotlin doesn’t have raw types.
 The type of the collection should either be always defined explicitly (when passed as a parameter) or detected by a compiler when initialized.